Wow, y’all had some creative and frugal ideas for organizing outdoor toys, and I wanted to highlight a few of those here:

 4. A pop-up laundry basket.

 So all of our sand toys/outside toys are in a pop-up net laundry bag.
-It is great because I can throw all of the toys in it and shake it out then it limits the sand in my car. ~Keilah
+It is great because I can throw all the toys in it and shake them out, limiting the sand in my car. ~Keilah

 5. Use several smaller containers rather than one large container.